 - 🚩 The company was founded in 2010 and is BBB accredited.

-Seller’s Advantage buys many property types but specializes in purchasing homes that might otherwise struggle to attract traditional buyers.
-They can be an especially attractive option for:
+Like other cash investors, Seller’s Advantage specializes in purchasing homes that might otherwise struggle to attract traditional buyers.
+It can be an especially attractive option for homeowners with:

-- Sellers facing foreclosure, divorce, urgent relocation, or other financial difficulties
+- Urgent situations: Including impending foreclosure, divorce, relocation, or financial difficulties

-- Rental properties — including vacant or tenant-occupied properties owners no longer wish to hold
+- Problematic rentals: Including unfinished renos or tenant-occupied properties owners no longer wish to hold

-- Hard-to-sell properties — including those with mold, fire damage, foundation issues, water damage, code violations, or liens
+- Distressed properties: Including those with mold, fire damage, foundation issues, water damage, code violations, or liens

-- Property owners seeking a fast, discrete sale with minimal foot traffic through their home
+- Privacy concerns: Property owners seeking a fast, discrete sale with minimal foot traffic through their home

 Who Seller’s Advantage doesn't work best for